-This track along with the next track, Day 1: Security and Networking Operations, are designed to help you deploy and secure your first datacenter.
-If you are deploying your first production ready datacenter, we recommend running through both tracks sequentially as one "path".
+This collection along with the next one, Day 1: Security and Network Operations, are designed to help you deploy and secure your first datacenter.
+If you are deploying your first production ready datacenter, we recommend running through both collections sequentially as one "path".
 They will help you successfully set up and maintain a healthy datacenter, and will cover the following topics:

 - Infrastructure recommendations